 These are basic but important file prep details.
-The errors are avoidable too, if a few things are kept in mind:
+The errors are avoidable, if a few things are kept in mind:

 - Always use images and graphics that have a resolution of at least 300 dpi

 - Make sure you set the document size to the correct trim size

-- If sending native files, like Indesign files, use the package option to ensure the document, all inks and all fonts are organized in one folder
+- If sending native files, such as Indesign files, use the package option to ensure the document, all links and all fonts are organized in one folder

-We’ve developed a checklist of suggestions to help our customers prepare files that can speed through prepress and avoid delays.
-The list includes tips for initial document set up, things to keep in mind while designing your project, and to-dos for when you’re preparing your file for submission.
+We’ve developed a checklist of suggestions to help our customers prepare files that will speed through prepress.
+The list includes tips for initial document set up, tips to keep in mind while designing your project, and to-dos for when you’re preparing your file for submission.